leto-atreides-2/octip/README.md

 # OCTIP: OCT Internship Package

-This package was initially developed for my interns working on a dataset of Spectralis OCT images, hence the name.
+This package was initially developed for interns working on a dataset of Spectralis OCT images (in XML+PNG or XML+BMP format), hence the name.
+It essentially contains image preprocessing code.
-It contains image preprocessing code.
+It includes a retina segmentation step that can be used for preprocessing.

 ## Installation